SigneGit/RemoveRedditTracking/README.md

 # RemoveRedditTracking
-This is a userscript for removing reddit affiliate links
+This is a userscript for removing reddit tracking links

 This forces links to remove the tracking that reddit places inside them